-King's Quest 3: To Heir Is Human

-You are Gwydion, a 17-year-old boy who is the slave of the evil wizard Manannan in the land of Llewdor.
+Notes and Commentary on Winning King's Quest III: To Heir Is Human ou are Gwydion, a 17-year-old boy who is the slave of the evil wizard Manannan in the land of Llewdor.
 Your master will kill you when you turn 18-something that will happen very soon.
 You must escape the wizard, discover your true identity, find out who your true parents are, return home, and rescue your twin sister from a three-headed, fire-breathing dragon.